What is the Average PVC banner size?

 Measure your space

 The first place to start is to measure the space available.
 Measuring the space available is always the best way to start.
 For example, You are selling mobile homes, and you have a fence at the front of your site, which is ideal for showcasing an offer.
 The wall is 100 feet long and 8 feet in height (metric 30.5m x 2.44m).
-Now in this situation, you wouldn’t see the impact of a 6 feet x 2 feet banner.
+Now, you wouldn’t see the impact of a 6 feet x 2 feet banner in this situation.
 A banner at that size would look ridiculously small.
-Again we wouldn’t be able to advise on the exact size, but we would respond and suggest that this size is way too small.
+Again we wouldn’t advise on the exact size, but we would respond and suggest that this size is way too small.

 The opposite would apply to your nans birthday party.
 We wouldn’t advise on a 100 feet x 8 feet banner to hang up at your local village hall.

-Measure your space with a tape measure and then work out the size you require.
-The size of your banner will be determined firstly by how much space you have available and how large you would like your banner.
-Also bear in mind the cost implications.
+Measure your space with a tape measure, and then work out the size you require.
+To determine your banner size, how much space you have available and how large you would like your banner.
+Also, bear in mind the cost implications.
 Each of our banner pages has an on-page price calculator.
-Enter your sizes, and the web page will give you an instant costing.
-If you are happy with the cost, then please create your artwork at that size and upload once you have completed your artwork.
+Enter your sizes, and the web page will give you instant costings.
+If you are happy with the cost, then please create your artwork at that size and upload it once you have completed your artwork.

 Know your viewing distance

 Viewing distance is an essential question.
 What distance will your audience be viewing the banner?
 Remember the text needs to be readable at your ideal viewing distance.
 Text size depends on numerous factors.
 What is the typeface used?
 Make sure that your text is large enough to read.
 How large do letters need to be readable at different distances?
 Some type is easier to read at a distance.
 Also, think about the colour contrast?
 Black and white being the most contrasting means the text will be more easily readable.
 Here is a list of viewing distances and minimum legible text sizes.
 We base the text sizes of somebody with perfect eyesight using Helvetica Medium typeface.

 7 feet – 7mm